Bastieisendick/encryption-tool/README.md

 To run the exe version of the encryptor unzip all and just double click on encryption_tool.exe or make a shortcut

-If you want to edit the source code by yourself, you can read yourself into bad code.
+If you want to edit the source code by yourself, you can read yourself into the code.

 You will need to install pyinstaller
 I would suggest(thats what i always did) to first: